 6. When should I spay or neuter my cat?

-Most vets recommend spaying or neutering kittens between 5–6 months of age.
-Early spaying/neutering can prevent unwanted litters and reduce the risk of certain cancers and behavioral issues.
+Most vets recommend spaying or neutering kittens between 5-6 months of age.
+Doing it early can prevent unwanted litters and reduce the risk of certain cancers and behavioral issues.

 7. Why is my cat shedding so much?

 Shedding is normal, especially during seasonal changes.
-However, excessive shedding could signal stress, poor diet, or skin conditions.
-Regular brushing can help manage shedding, but if it seems excessive, ask your vet to rule out underlying health problems.
+Excessive shedding, though, could signal stress, poor diet, or skin conditions.
+Regular brushing keeps the fur tumbleweeds under control, and if the volume still seems extreme, ask your vet to rule out underlying health problems.

 8. How do I get rid of fleas and ticks?

 Prevention is key.
 Use vet-approved flea treatments, collars, or topical solutions regularly.
-If you already have a flea problem, you’ll need to treat both your cat and your home—vacuum thoroughly, wash bedding, and use flea sprays.
-Never use dog flea treatments on cats—they can be toxic!
+If fleas have already moved in, you'll need to treat both your cat and your home.
+Vacuum thoroughly, wash the bedding, and use flea sprays.
+Never use dog flea treatments on cats, as they can be toxic.

 9. Are hairballs normal?

 Yes, but only occasionally.
-Hairballs form when cats swallow hair during grooming.
-Frequent hairballs might mean your cat is over-grooming due to stress or allergies.
+Hairballs form when cats swallow hair during grooming, and frequent ones might mean your cat is over-grooming due to stress or allergies.
 Regular brushing and a hairball-control diet can help minimize them.
 If vomiting hairballs becomes frequent, check with your vet.

 10. How can I tell if my cat is dehydrated?